jellyfin/jellyfin.org/docs/general/administration/installing.md

 #### Ubuntu Repository

-The Jellyfin team provides an Ubuntu repository for installation on Ubuntu Xenial, Bionic, Cosmic, Disco, Eoan, and Focal.
+The Jellyfin team provides an Ubuntu repository for installation on Ubuntu Bionic, Focal, Impish, and Jammy.
 Supported architectures are `amd64`, `arm64`, and `armhf`.
-Only `amd64` is supported on Ubuntu Xenial.

 :::note